School leavers with NCEA Level 2 or above

 A formal school qualification is a measure of the extent to which young adults have completed a basic prerequisite for higher education and training and many entry-level jobs.
 The main qualiﬁcation available to secondary school students is the NCEA, which encompasses a wide range of learning.
 NCEA enables students to undertake multilevel study to attain credits, perhaps at different levels in any one year, towards an NCEA qualiﬁcation.
 Students can attain credits through internal and external assessment, and they can accumulate these credits both within and across years.
 Future educational and job prospects will be limited for those who leave school without Level 2 NCEA.

 The attainment of an upper secondary school qualification is linked to labour force status and incomes.
 In 2011, New Zealanders with no qualifications had an unemployment rate 48% higher than those whose highest qualification was a school qualification (OECD, 2013).

-Figure 2: Percentage of school leavers with an NCEA Level 2 qualification or above, by ethnic group (2009 to 2012)
+Figure 2: Percentage of school leavers with at least an NCEA Level 2 qualification or equivalent, by ethnic group (2009 to 2013)

-Figure 3: Percentage of school leavers with NCEA Level 2 and above, by school decile and school (2012)
+Figure 3: Percentage of school leavers with at least an NCEA Level 2 qualification or above, by ethnic group (2012)

 Downloads / Links

 Where To Find Out MoreTo obtain other information about school leavers consider indicators: School leavers with NCEA

 Level 1 or above School leavers with at least a